 Plain-language definitions.
 Courts will construct a "generic" or plain language federal definition of the offense, gleaned from sources such as common law, the Model Penal Code, the laws of several states, and federal statutes.
 If the state offense does not meet the generic federal definition (or if the state offense is broader than the federal, and the official record of conviction does not identify that the offense actually involved was one included in the federal definition), the state offense is not an aggravated felony.
 See, e.g., Ye v INS (9th Cir 2000) 214 F3d 1128 (burglary of automobile under California law is not "burglary" for aggravated felony purposes, because federal generic definition includes only burglary of building); U.S. v Anderson (9th Cir 1993) 989 F2d 310 (defining extortion under Armed Career Criminal Act sentence enhancement provision, 18 USC §924(e)).
-See discussion in Brady et al., Defending Immigrants in the Ninth Circuit: Impact of Crimes Under California and Other State Laws §9.5, pt A (10th ed 2008).
+See discussion in Brady et al., Defending Immigrants §9.5, pt A (10th ed 2008).